High-energy radiation from the pulsar Equatorial Current Sheet: Introduction

-In this work, we propose a novel way to study the Equatorial Current Sheet (hereafter ECS) beyond the light cylinder where high-energy radiation is expected to be generated.
-We assume the shape and internal magnetic field distribution that we obtained with our steady-state ideal force-free PINN (Physics Inspired Neural Network) solution for one particular pulsar inclination angle $\lambda=20^\circ$ \citep{Dimitropoulos2025}\footnote{We have not yet applied our method to higher inclination angles.}.
-Then, we calculate the extra electric and magnetic field components that develop when dissipation is considered along the ECS.
+In this work, we propose a novel way to study the ECS beyond the light cylinder where high-energy radiation is expected to be generated.
+We assume the shape and internal magnetic field distribution that we obtained with our steady-state ideal force-free physics-informed neural network (PINN) solution for one particular pulsar inclination angle $\lambda=20^\circ$ \citep{Dimitropoulos2026}.\footnote{We have not yet applied our method to higher inclination angles.} Then, we calculate the extra electric and magnetic field components that develop when dissipation is considered along the ECS.
 Finally, we investigate particle acceleration with realistic electromagnetic field and particle parameters, and generate realistic sky maps of high-energy radiation.
 We compare our sky maps with those obtained via PIC simulations, and draw our conclusions about the practical applications of our approach.